OWASP/www-project-ai-security-and-privacy-guide/content/ai_exchange/content/docs/2_threats_through_use.md

 See [MITRE ATLAS - Evade ML model](https://atlas.mitre.org/techniques/AML.T0015)

 **Controls for evasion:**

+An Evasion attack typically consists of first searching for the inputs that mislead the model, and then applying it.
+That initial search can be very intensive, as it requires trying many variations of input.
+Therefore, limiting access to the model with for example Rate limiting mitigates the risk, but still leaves the possibility of using a so-called transfer attack (see [Closed box evasion](/goto/closedboxevasion/) to search for the inputs in another, similar, model.

   - See [General controls](/goto/generalcontrols/), especially [Limiting the effect of unwanted behaviour](/goto/limitunwanted/)
   - See [controls for threats through use](/goto/threatsuse/)